MASTERING THE CRAFT OF NARRATIVE WRITING

 This graphic is known as a plot map, and nearly all narratives fit this structure in one way or another, whether romance novels, science fiction or otherwise.

-It is a simple tool that helps you understand and organise a story’s events.
 Think of it as a roadmap that outlines the journey of your characters and the events that unfold.
-It outlines the different stops along the way, such as the introduction, rising action, climax, falling action, and resolution, that help you to see how the story builds and develops.
+It highlights the different stops along the way, such as the introduction, rising action, climax, falling action, and resolution, helping you see how the story builds and develops.

 Using a plot map, you can see how each event fits into the larger picture and how the different parts of the story work together to create meaning.
 It’s a great way to visualize and analyze a story.